hakehardware/scripts/README.md

 # Scripts

-## NVME Prep Script (nvme_prep.sh)
+## NVME Prep Script Autonomys (nvme_prep.sh)
-This script is what I use to prep my NVME drives.
+This script is what I use to prep my NVME drives for Autonomys.
 It will:
 1. Wipe any partitions
 2. Format the drive in ext4
 3. Remove any reserve space